 - Make sure that you know where your fish/ seafood produce is coming from.
 If it comes from the Pacific, I would avoid eating it.

 - Try to avoid unnecessary exposure to the rain.
 Radioactive fallouts tend to be transported in rainwater, among other ways.
 Wear protective clothing if you have to be out in the rain.

 - Sodium bicarbonate helps reduce exposure of the body to uranium.
 You could take half a teaspoonful with water 3 times a day, on an empty stomach, about one hour before meals.
 It would also help reduce body acidity, raise pH, and help improve overall health.

 - Calcium (should be taken with magnesium and preferably with vitamin D3) helps to protect the body against an intake of strontium, which is normally deposited in the bones.
-Calcium is used by the body as a bone-building material, and if we don’t have enough calcuium, our calcium-starved bodies are much more likely to take in radioactve strontium.
-Taking chelated calcium reduces an intake of strontium by the bones.
+Calcium is used by the body as a bone-building material, and if we don’t have enough calcium, our calcium-starved bodies are much more likely to take in radioactive strontium.
+Taking chelated calcium reduces intake of strontium by the bones.

 - Magnesium – promotes absorption of calcium and potassium by the bones, so is a very important component in protection from radiation.
 Without the presence of magnesium, calcium cannot get absorbed.
 Magnesium is a very important mineral which takes part in over 300 body processes and helps to raise body pH and reduce cellular oxidation.
 It also plays a crucial role in detoxification, being an energy mineral of each cell.
 Without sufficient energy, detoxification cannot happen.